d-saikrishna/DataScience/Statistics/CLT/CLT.md

 Once the sampling distribution is normal - you can use z-stat to calculate confidence interval.

 If the sample size is very small - sample distribuution may not converge soon to a normal distribution.
+So we use t-distribution in these cases.

 ![alt text](clt_poisson_n5_i50.png)